 When you were apartment hunting in New York City, you probably whipped out your mental (or literal) tape measure for the major spaces.
 Preoccupied with how you’d fit your dresser in the bedroom, couch in the living room, and culinary skills in the kitchen, the bathroom went unnoticed.
 Now the idea of being able to blow dry your hair or shave comfortably seems like a fairy tale.
 We may not be able to give you that clawfoot tub/walk-in shower/whirlpool bath trifecta, but we can make your morning routine something to look forward to with these five tips.

-- Relax with Tension (Rods).
 Tension rods can be incredibly versatile in a small room.
-Put one in your shower and hang some baskets along it for additional space to keep all of your shower products and to maintain a clear separation between your and your roomie’s stuff.
+Put one in your shower and hang some baskets along with it for additional space to keep all of your shower products and to maintain a clear separation between your and your roomie’s stuff.
 Luck out with some cabinet storage?
 Hang a tension rod along the top to double your space.

-So, you’ve followed these bathroom hacks and the ones in our cozy kitchen, but you still don’t have enough room?
-Contact the experts at Gotham Mini Storage for an affordable, secure solution to your space-savings needs.
+So, you’ve followed these hacks and the ones in our cozy kitchen, secret storage, and tiny apartment blogs, but you still don’t have enough room?
+Contact the mini storage experts at Gotham Mini Storage for an affordable, secure solution to your space-saving needs.